influxdata/community-templates/influxdb2_operational_monitoring/readme.md

 #### Setup Instructions for the Cardinality Now Template

- You must at least one bucket and have written data to that bucket for the `Cardinality Now` dashboard to be populated with data.
+ You must have at least one bucket and have written data to that bucket for the `Cardinality Now` dashboard to be populated with data.

 ## Contact